 If you believe you have a personal injury case, it is important to speak with an experienced attorney as soon as possible.
 Our attorneys will be able to review all documentation pertaining to your claim and advise you on the best course of action.
 Granite Law Group will review all relevant documents to the case and provide a professional opinion on whether there is enough evidence for a successful claim.
 If it is determined that there is a valid claim, the attorney can offer guidance and support throughout the process.
 Additionally, the attorney can assist with filing paperwork, negotiating a settlement, and representing the client in court.

 It is important to keep in mind that not all attorneys are created equal, so it is important to work with a firm that specializes in personal injury law.
-At Granite Law Group, we focus on personal injury law and medical malpractice lawsuits.
+At Granite Law Group, our Nashua personal injury lawyers focus on personal injury law and medical malpractice lawsuits.
 We pride ourselves on being knowledgeable and trustworthy in all aspects of client relations.
 By speaking with one of our experienced attorneys, we can determine if you have a viable personal injury case, and you will better understand the legal process.
 With the proper representation, you can ensure that your case is handled efficiently and that all necessary steps are taken to maximize your potential compensation.

 Step #4: Be Prepared to Go to Court